redox-os/book/src/porting-applications.md

 - `build.configureflags` : Data type for GNU Autotools flags (array)
 - `build.cmakeflags` : Data type for CMake flags (array)
 - `build.mesonflags` : Data type for Meson flags (array)
+- `build.dev-dependencies` : Data type to add the build tools needed by the program or library
 - `build.dependencies` : Data type to add dynamically or statically linked library dependencies
-- `"library1",` : Library recipe name (can be removed if the `dependencies` data type above is not present)
+- `build.dependencies = ["library1",]` : Library recipe name (can be removed if the `dependencies` data type above is not present)
 - `build.script` : Data type to load the custom commands for compilation and packaging
 - `[package]` : Section for data types that manage the program package
 - `package.dependencies` : Data type to add tools, interpreters or "data files" recipes to be installed by the package manager or build system installer
-- `"runtime-dependency1",` : Tool, interpreter or data recipe names (can be removed if the `dependencies` data type above is not present)
+- `package.dependencies = ["runtime-dependency1",]` : Tool, interpreter or data recipe names (can be removed if the `dependencies` data type above is not present)

 ### Quick Recipe Template